 The Garrison Drop-Off Program began in August of 1991.
 Appendix 2-B shows the tabulated results of the program.
 SCORE funds are provided to the City of Garrison for the program.
 In 2005, the County gave a grant of \$10,000 to Garrison to upgrade their recycling drop-off area by installing a concrete pad for their recycling bins to sit on.
 Initially, the City contracted with Kenwood (Pythons of Brainerd) Recycling for the pickup.
-Garrison Disposal is now providing this service.
+Garrison Disposal was providing this service till June 2014, then Waste Management took over the program in July 2014.
 The program offers a drop-off service once each month, at the Garrison City Hall parking lot.
-The hours of operations are 1 - 4 p.m. on the first Monday of every month.
-This program is operated by senior volunteers who provide curbside service (seniors unload your vehicle for you).
-Two containers are used from May to October and drops to one container for the rest of the remaining of the year.
+In 2014 the hours of operations changed from 1 - 4 p.m. on the first Monday of every month to 24/7 starting end of March 2013.
+Previously the program was operated by senior volunteers who provide curbside service (seniors unload your vehicle for you).
 The projections for this program were 26 tons per year.
-The 2013 recycling rate is 33.51 tons, for an operating cost of \$143.23 per ton.
+The 2014 recycling rate is 28.66 tons, for an operating cost of \$202.38 per ton.